MCPHackers/LaunchWrapper/README.md

 For example: `--username DemoUser --width 1280 --height 720 --title "Minecraft Demo" --demo`

 Arguments may be as follows:
-- `awtFrame` - disable LWJGL frame patch and use AWT
+- `awtFrame` - disable LWJGL frame patch and use AWT (Not recommended)
 - `isom` - Launch IsomPreviewApplet
 - `forceVsync` - Launch the game with VSync enabled
 - `forceResizable` - Early Indev and Classic don't properly update viewport, so the wrapper disables frame resizing.
 To enable it anyway use this argument